FluidPlay/EzMsg/README.md

 # Why shouldn't I use another Messaging system?

 There are two forms of messaging, static and dynamic.
-If you check UnityEvents you'll notice there's a dropdown where you can define how you want it to behave. *Static* refers to messaging targetting editor-defined elements in your scene, eg.: a GameManager sending a message to the Player or an NPC ship warning the GameManager that it was destroyed.
-This target exists before the game runs, so it's trivial to find its reference*.
+If you check UnityEvents you'll notice there's a dropdown where you can define how you want it to behave. *Static* refers to messaging targeting editor-defined elements in your scene, eg.: a GameManager sending a message to the Player or an NPC ship warning the GameManager that it was destroyed.
+This target exists before the game runs, so it's trivial to find its reference (more on that later).
 If all you want is this kind of messaging in code, you can use native C# events or an existing 'observer pattern' helper framework - I recommend Will Miller's: http://www.willrmiller.com/?p=87

 Now, what should you do when you want to send a message *to the NPC ship*?
 It didn't exist in editor-time, since it was instantiated (spawned) during the game.
-The standard Unity approach would be, after getting the NPC GameObject reference from a native Unity callback, usually "OnTriggerEnter", to get a hold of its target component and execute a method there.
-Something like "gameObjectHit.GetComponent<Armor>().ApplyDamage(damage);"
+The standard Unity approach would be, after getting the NPC GameObject reference from a native Unity callback, usually `OnTriggerEnter`, to get a hold of its target component and execute a method there.
+Something like `gameObjectHit.GetComponent<Armor>().ApplyDamage(damage);`

 The problem is: you've just had to deal with the Armor class' inner structure.
 Your code is no longer decoupled.
 "Why is that important?", you might guess.
-Without turning this into a long essay defending 'decouping' (there are many online), let's just say it's way more reusable and convenient to just call methods defined in an Interface.
+Without turning this into a long essay defending 'decoupling' (there are many online), let's just say it's way more reusable and convenient to just call methods defined in an Interface.
 First because a message may or may not be consumed by the receiver, it won't break your game (due to a Null Reference error) in any case, minimizing the need for error handling.
 Second because when you may have a component with multiple interfaces defined and it'll still take that message.
 For instance, you could have a component like this:

 	public class Vessel: MonoBehaviour, IArmor, ISpell {}

 This will take all the messages defined in IArmor and ISpell.
 You could have multiple components mixing and matching interfaces as needed.
 Abstract classes aren't as flexible, you can inherit from only one, so their concret classes aren't composable.

-		* Talking of references, make sure to learn about IoC frameworks.
+	PS.: Talking of references, make sure to learn about IoC frameworks.
 I recommend Syring (as a "let-me-try-this entry drug") and especially Zenject when you realize the advantages and are ready to get serious on the topic.

 # Can I use EzMsg to send static messages?